Bas-Man/GmailZapLineNotify/source/setting-up-line.rst

 Step 6:
 ^^^^^^^

-Copy the generate token as you will only see this one.
+Copy the generated token as you will only see this once.

 .. image:: images/LINE/5-LINE-TOKEN.png
    :alt: Generate Token Example